 It doesn't just have to be a fantasy or a holiday destination.
 It can be home.
 We'll tell you all about it on this page, as well as linking you to those in the know.
 You don't have to be stuck in the same old same old.

 A football mad city in a football mad country.
 There is plenty to see and do in Mexico City, a world mega city full of art, history, culture, food, and most importantly, football.
 You'll definitely be kept busy, as a day in the world's fifth largest city is never boring.
 With some of the friendliest and most welcoming people you could ever hope to meet, you'll be treated like family from day one.
 There's always a party, an event, or a gathering to be had, and always excellent food and drink to be enjoyed at such occasions.
+As for opportunities, you should definitely look at our friends at FutAcademy and Girls United.

 Where is Mexico City?